jhashikhar/digital-signal-governance/DISCLAIMER.md

 ## Intellectual Property Notice

-This repository is maintained by Shikhar Jha / Michvi LLP as a **ppublic conceptual reference resource** for the Digital Signal Governance (DSG) category.
+This repository is maintained by Shikhar Jha / Michvi LLP as a **public conceptual reference resource** for the Digital Signal Governance (DSG) category.

 ---